-- Individuals and organizations are eligible to register and become certified by the Exchange to perform the role of Navigators or Direct Benefit Assisters. - Individuals must be associated with an organization or enrollment entity in order to perform the role of Navigator or Direct Benefit Assister.
+- Both individuals and organizations are eligible to register and become certified by the Exchange to perform the role of either a Navigator or non-compensated Certified Enrollment Assister. - Individuals must be associated with an organization or enrollment entity in order to be qualified to perform the role of either a Navigator or non-compensated Certified Enrollment Assister.

 RHA has recommended that eligible assisters must be affiliated with an enrollment entity or organization that maintains a minimum threshold of liability insurance.
 The risks and costs associated with individuals performing enrollment independent of organizations in terms of liability, monitoring, and quality assurance are significant and outweigh any additional benefit.

-In addition to eligibility standards and activities as established under General Requirements, Section 155.210, RHA recommends that the Project Sponsors require Enrollment Entities that employ Navigators or Direct Benefit Assisters to complete registration with the Marketplace.
+In addition to eligibility standards and activities as established under General Requirements, Section 155.210, RHA recommends that the Project Sponsors require Enrollment Entities that employ Certified Enrollment Assisters to complete registration with the Marketplace.